PROSTATE CANCER TREATMENT

 Prostate Cancer Treatment in Raleigh, NC

-The oncologists at Personalized Hematology-Oncology are experts in applying gene expression profiling to determine the optimal chemotherapy, targeted molecular therapies and infusion administration for each patient’s particular type of prostate cancer.
+The oncologists at Personalized Hematology-Oncology are experts in applying gene expression profiling to determine the optimal chemotherapy treatment, targeted molecular therapies and infusion administration for each patient’s particular type of prostate cancer.
 This customized approach to cancer treatment elevates the level of care for patients and can improve the rate of survival.